Six killed, 150 injured as Awam express collides with goods train

-MULTAN: Four passengers were killed and more than 150 sustained injuries after Karachi-bound Awam Express collided with a goods train in Multan early Thursday morning.
+MULTAN: Six passengers were killed and more than 150 sustained injuries after Karachi-bound Awam Express collided with a goods train in Multan early Thursday morning.

 The Karachi-bound goods train had stopped near Buch railway station after it accidentally hit a man, railways Multan spokesman Rao Tasleem told APP.